Plyometrics in Tennis: Science, Research & Application

 There are many terms to describe plyometrics including plyometric training, plyos, jump training, shock training (that’s what Soviets used to call it) & ballistic training.
 I may use some of these terms interchangeably throughout this article but they all refer to plyometrics.
 Whatever you call it, it’s general premise is to increase power output.
 You’ve probably heard or seen this type of training in action or have done different forms of it yourself.
 But what is it exactly?
 Why do coaches prescribe it?
 What are the benefits?
 And how can tennis players use it effectively to improve movement or hit bigger shots?

-This article will define plyometric training and the science behind it, whether that's upper or lower body plyos.
-However, in terms of the research and application that'll be presented, the focus of this post is on lower-body plyometrics.
-We'll introduce the evidence and practical application of upper-body plyometrics in another post.
+This article will define plyometric training and the science behind it.
+Many believe that plyos are only implemented during jump training for lower-body explosiveness but that's not exactly true.
+Upper-body plyos can also augment power in the upper extremities.
+However, in terms of the research and application that'll be presented in this post, the focus is on lower-body plyometrics.
+While the concepts don't change, we'll introduce the evidence and practical application of upper-body plyometrics in another post.

 The Physical Demands of Tennis - a Brief Review